Affinity (band): Other releases

 In 2006 a 5-CD limited issue, collectors edition of the Affinity collection was released on the Japanese AMR "Archive" label.
 It was in a special packaging consisting of a reproduction of the original LP cover, with an expansive write up on the history of Affinity including a Pete Frame-type family tree diagram designed by Mo Foster and Kurt Adkins.

+Album 1971–1972

-Album 1971–19721971–1972' was meant to be the second studio album by Affinity.
+1971–1972 was meant to be the second studio album by Affinity.
 It was, eventually, released by Angel Air thirty years later, in 2003.